-- External Id: A value is only required here if you are using an external system to capture timesheets or earnings lines and so need to map the code used from such external system.
-If an external id is used that has been used before you won't be able to save it if the 'unique external Id' setting is switched on.
-This setting is located on the Payroll settings > Advanced settings page.
+- External Id - If an external id is used that has been used before, you will not be able to save it if the 'unique external Id' setting is switched on.
+This setting is located on the Payroll Settings > Advanced Settings page.
 See here for more information.

-- Hide units on pay slip - When paying employees, there may be pay categories where you do not require the number of units and rate per unit to be displayed on the pay slip.
+- Hide Units on Pay Slip - When paying employees, there may be pay categories where you do not require the number of units and rate per unit to be displayed on the pay slip.
 Examples include paying a commission or bonus, or the primary pay category for salaried staff.
 Even though the units will still be displayed in the pay run, ticking this checkbox means they won't appear on the pay slip.
-For eg, if you have ticked the setting for the 'Salary' pay category, the pay run will still appear as follows:
+For example, if you have ticked the setting for the 'Salary' pay category, the pay run will still appear as follows: